cbouy/mols2grid/README.md

 * `n_rows=3` : int
     Number of rows per page
+* `selection=True` : bool
+    Enables the selection of molecules using a checkbox.
+Only usefull in the context of a Jupyter notebook.
+You can retrieve your selection of molecules (index and SMILES) through `mols2grid.selection`

 Please note that the search bar doesn't allow for substructure searching with SMARTS patterns, it only performs a simple text search.